rossmcdonald/kapacitor/README.md

 Dependencies
 ------------

-No other Ansible dependencies are required.
+Access to an InfluxDB instance is required to use Kapacitor, though they do not need to be located on the same server (can be configured using the `kapacitor_influxdb_urls` variable).
+Apart from that, no other Ansible dependencies are required.

 This role was tested and developed with Ansible 1.9.4.

 Example Playbook
 ----------------